richmahn/en_tn/luk/08/intro.md

 ##### Miracles #####

-Jesus' miracles in this chapter indicate that he had authority over things beyond human control.
-They also show that worship of Jesus is the proper response to his deeds.
+Jesus performed miracles to show that he could control things that no other people could control.
+He also showed that it is proper to worship him because he performed miracles.
 (See: [[rc://en/tw/dict/bible/kt/authority]])

 #### Important figures of speech in this chapter ####